64th Bombardment Squadron: B-58 operations

 The squadron moved to Carswell Air Force Base without personnel or equipment on 15 April 1960, and was not manned or equipped until August.
 Then it took over personnel and equipment from the 3958th Combat Crew Training Squadron and the 6592d Test Squadron, which were discontinued.
 The squadron immediately began training crews on the Convair B-58 Hustler.
 The squadron was equipped with experimental and training models of the Hustler, along with Convair TF-102 Delta Daggers, to perform Category II and III evaluations of the new bomber, along with its training responsibilities.
 The evaluations of the Hustler ended in 1962.

 At the beginning of the Cuban Missile Crisis in October 1962, Only six B-58s in the entire SAC inventory were on alert.
 Even these aircraft were "second cycle" (follow on) sorties.
 Crew training was suspended, and the squadron, along with SAC's other B-58 squadrons, began placing its bombers on alert.
 By the first week of November, 84 B-58s were standing nuclear alert, and as SAC redeployed its Boeing KC-135 Stratotankers, 20 of these were "first cycle" sorties.
+(Note: The availability of KC-135s to refuel the B-58s was the main factor in relegating them to the second cycle of the war plan.
+KC-135s were primarily dedicated to refueling B-52s.
+See Kipp et al. p.
+30 and following for SAC bomber actions during the Cuban Crisis.)
 Within a short time, this grew to 41 bombers.
 By 20 November, SAC resumed its normal alert posture, and half the squadron's aircraft were kept on alert.

 In September 1964, the 43d Wing and the squadron moved to Little Rock Air Force Base, Arkansas.
 In December 1965, Robert S. McNamara, Secretary of Defense announced a phaseout program that would further reduce SAC's bomber force.
 This program called for the mid-1971 retirement of all B-58s and some Boeing B-52 Stratofortress models.
 With the removal of the B-58 from SAC's bomber force, the squadron was inactivated at the end of January 1970.